agilebits/onepassword-app-extension/README.md

 You'll notice that we're passing in a lot more information into 1Password than just the `OPLoginURLStringKey`.
 This is because at the end of the password generation process, 1Password will create a brand new login and save it.
 It's not possible for 1Password to ask your app for this data later, so we pass in everything we can before showing the password generator screen.

-Next up, we're using a new `kUTTypeNSExtensionSaveLoginAction` type identifier.
+You'll also see that we're using a new `kUTTypeNSExtensionSaveLoginAction` type identifier.
 This instructs 1Password to present the Save Login screen instead of the Choose Login screen.

 An important thing to notice is the `OPLoginURLStringKey` is set to the exact same value we used in the login scenario.
 This allows users to quickly find the login they saved for your app the next time they need to sign in.